Everest Helicopter Tour 2026 – 2027

 Why Kala Patthar Offers the Best Everest Views

-The Kala Patthar is at a height of about 5545 m, and it is one of the highest places that can be reached by helicopter in the Everest region.
+The Kala Patthar is at a height of about 5545 meters, and it is one of the highest places that can be reached by helicopter in the Everest region.
 Although there are more conventional hiking tracks taking one to the top of peaks and sights, there are hardly any places where one can enjoy a clear view, as Kala Patthar does.

+Here, the horizon is broad, and the tops of the Everest, of Lhotse, and Nuptse, are quite visible and simply wonderful to behold.
 The Kala Patthar, in contrast to the Everest Base Camp, which is lower and located in a sea of tents and climbing equipment, is a bare rocky ridge that provides an excellent viewpoint of the landscape, avoiding any visual interference.
 Helicopter landing in this dream renders it closer than ever before, particularly to people who cannot walk for many days.

 One of the most frequently asked questions by people visiting the Everest heli tour is whether the planes may land at the Base Camp during the visit.
 The answer to this question is simple: helicopters do not land at the Everest Base Camp.